The Grazing Room

 Selection of local cheeses, cured meats, house-made pickles, grilled bread,

-Oysters on the Half Shell - $22 half dozen; $36 dozen
+Oysters on the Half Shell - $22 for half dozen; $36 for dozen

-Little Bay (NH) oysters – kimchi ice, red wine mignonette
+Free-Range Virgin (NH) oysters - kimchi ice, red wine mignonette

-Goat Cheese & Spinach Pierogi Platter - $18
+Goat Cheese & Spinach Pierogies – $18

 Spiced apple sauce, caramelized onions, chive and dill sour cream